kescibi/Minimalistic-Immunoediting-Models/Results/README.md

-We show the results of our models for each dataset here.
+We show the results of our models for each study here.
 Select the directory for fitting or prediction results.